-SSC received the final report on Fall 2021 for Campus Instructional Facility Geothermal on 09/22/2021.
+SSC received semester report for Fall 2021 for Campus Instructional Facility Geothermal (Part 2) on 1/19/2022.
 Please see attached.

 You are here

 Geothermal at the Campus Instructional Facility (CIF) (Completed)

 “In summary, there will be 2 slides taking turns to be displayed on the digital screen in CIF.
 The first slide is primarily composed of the 3D GSHP system schematic (Ground loops, heat pump and building) and the key parameters & features.

 Geothermal on Campus

 - Geothermal at President's House - Study

 - Geothermal Monitoring Well on Bardeen Quad

 - Geothermal at the Campus Instructional Facility (CIF)